Winter in Northern Minnesota

 Great Gray Owl © Brian Gibbons

-A brief and unique opportunity to experience the Great North Woods during the depths of winter, as we seek northern owls, winter finches, and other birds of northern latitudes seldom seen in most parts of the United States.
+A unique opportunity to experience the Great North Woods during the depths of winter, as we seek northern owls, winter finches, and other birds of northern latitudes seldom seen in most parts of the United States.

-A winter tour of northern Minnesota may not appeal to the average tourist, but Duluth and and the surrounding vicinity have long allured birders during the coldest months of the year.
+A winter tour of northern Minnesota may not appeal to the average tourist, but Duluth and the surrounding vicinity have long allured birders during the coldest months of the year.
 Although an average trip list of birds may barely include 40 species (all of which are specialized for this environment), it is not unusual for as many as half of these to be life birds for someone in the group.

 Pine Grosbeak © Brian Gibbons